akash-az/javaScript-notes/README.md

 ## hoisting :  accessing value before initializing them.
 Declaration is called to the top. let,var,const are all hoisted but only var is assigned undefined and other two is assigned nothing.
 ## Temporal Dead Zone : let,const values are hoisted but they are not accessible.they are in temporal dead zone which why accessing it gives reference error.
+   *  With let (and const), hoisting still happens, but the variable is in a "temporal dead zone" from the start of the block until the declaration is encountered.

 ## Execution context : environment constituting var, functions scope etc.